Skip to main content

 • Immobility

-The activities associated with lots of sports — such as pivoting quickly on a basketball court or running on a wet, slippery soccer field — tend to lead to both strains and sprains.
+Activities associated with a lot of sports — such as pivoting quickly on a basketball court or a football field, or running on a wet, slippery soccer field — lead to strains and sprains.

-Although they affect different tissues, strains and sprains can both benefit from treatment using the RICE method:
+Although they affect different tissues, strains and sprains both benefit from treatment using the RICE method:

 R – Rest the injury for 48 hours